 CBD is one among many dozens of naturally occurring cannabinoids found in the cannabis plant.
 CBD is non-psychomimetic, which means it doesn’t cause the intoxicating effects its close cousin THC is known for.

-It works mainly by interacting with our body’s endocannabinoid system (ECS) and through other other complex chemical ‘second messenger’ systems in the brain and body, which maintains a healthy state of balance called homeostasis by regulating major processes such as mood, pain, brain function, and metabolism.
+It works mainly by interacting with our body’s endocannabinoid system (ECS) and through another complex chemical ‘second messenger’ system in the brain and body, which maintains a healthy state of balance called homeostasis by regulating major processes such as mood, pain, brain function, and metabolism.

 Here’s a closer look at the evidence-based benefits of CBD oil.